noiseprotocol/noise_spec/noise.md

 A session responds to the following methods:

  * **`Initialize(new_kernel, name, preshared_key, static_keypair,
-   preshared_ephemeral_keypair, new_flags)`**: Takes a kernel object.
+   preshared_ephemeral_keypair)`**: Takes a kernel object.
 Also takes a protocol `name` and `preshared_key` which are both variable-length byte sequences (the `preshared_key` may be empty).
-Also takes optional static and "pre-shared ephemeral" keypairs, and a set of transport flags.
+Also takes optional static and "pre-shared ephemeral" keypairs.

    * Sets `kernel` to `new_kernel`.
 Calls `kernel.Initialize()`.